IDEA-Research/Motion-X/README.md

 ### 1. Request Authorization

 Please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSeb1DwnzGPxXWWjXr8cLFPAYd3ZHlWUtRDAzYoGvAKmS4uBlA/viewform) to request authorization to use Motion-X for non-commercial purposes.
-Then you will receive an email and please download the motion and text labels from the provided Google Drive or Baidu Disk links.
+Then you will receive an email and please download the motion and text labels from the provided downloading links.

 <details>
 <summary>Please collect them as the following directory structure: </summary>